optimization-for-data-driven-science/FERMI/README.md

 FERMIBinary.FERMI_Logistic_Regression(fermi_instance)
 ```

-The above code updates the parameters of a logistic regression model via stochastic gradient descent algorithm.
-FERMI_Logistic_Regression has multiple parameters including batch_size (default=64), initial epochs (default = 300, in this phase we learn the model without the fairness regularizer), epochs (default=1000, total number of epochs), etc.
+The above code updates the parameters of a logistic regression model via the stochastic gradient descent algorithm.
+FERMI_Logistic_Regression has multiple parameters, including batch_size (default=64), initial epochs (default = 300, in this phase, we learn the model without the fairness regularizer), epochs (default=1000, total number of epochs), etc. We show how we can reproduce the results for the Adult dataset for different lambda values and batch sizes.
+The step size should be tuned for the best possible results depending on lambda and the batch size.

 ### Fair Classification in the Presence of Missing Sensitive Attributes (Adult Dataset)
 If the sensitive attributes are not fully available, FERMI still provides an accuracy-bias tradeoff without removing the data entries containing missing values.